ooptimism/gerrit-slave/README.md

 ## Setup and configuration

 * copy entrypoint scripts to image
-* ensure gerrit is configured as gerrit slave
+* ensure gerrit is configured as gerrit replica

 ## Start